AFL Grand Final: Schedule

 The grand final is conventionally played on the afternoon of the last Saturday in September; it is often referred to in popular culture as the "One day in September", which is also the name of a famous football song.
 Since the introduction of the four-term school year to Victoria in 1987, it has fallen during the spring school holiday break; and, since 2015, the 'Friday before the AFL Grand Final' has been a gazetted public holiday in Victoria.

 Occasionally, the match is scheduled for the first Saturday in October, and prior to the introduction of extra time to finals in 1991, any drawn finals matches would be replayed, delaying all subsequent finals by a week and pushing the grand final into October.
 The earliest grand final date has been 2 September in the war-shortened 1916 season, and in the 2000 season, which was scheduled early to avoid a clash with the Sydney Olympics.
 The latest grand final date has been 24 October, in the 2020 season, which was delayed by the COVID-19 pandemic.

 Throughout its history, the grand final has remained scheduled for the traditional Saturday afternoon timeslot, most recently at 2:30pm AEST, even after night premiership football became common in the 1980s and when rival codes such as the NRL began regularly broadcasting the NRL Grand Final in the evening for primetime television.
 AFL CEO Gillon McLachlan has stated that it is out of respect for tradition that the afternoon timeslot has remained, even though playing in the twilight or night timeslots would attract more lucrative television deals.

-Only the two grand finals played outside Victoria strayed from this, each being played in the east-coast night timeslot: the pandemic-delayed 2020 grand final, to avoid a broadcasting clash with the Cox Plate; and the 2021 grand final in Perth, which would have needed an impractically early 12:30pm local start to meet the traditional timeslot.
+The only exceptions to this were the two grand finals played outside Victoria, with each being played in the east-coast night timeslot: the pandemic-delayed 2020 grand final was moved to avoid a broadcasting clash with the Cox Plate, and the 2021 grand final in Perth was moved to avoid logistical issues surrounding a 12:30pm local start to meet the traditional timeslot.